In this tutorial, we will show you how to use the mkdir command on Linux. For those of you who didn’t know, The primary purpose of

 For example, create directories using

-For example, creates a directory structure with the missing parent directories (if any) using
+For example, create a directory structure with the missing parent directories (if any) using

 mkdir -p /home/idroot/film/genre/